Notification of Student Rights

 Students may ask the College to amend a record that they believe is inaccurate or misleading.
 They should write the College official responsible for the record, clearly identify the part of the record they want changed and specify why it is inaccurate, misleading or an invasion of privacy.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Hearings will be conducted by the appropriate College hearing body.
 Students also have a right to have their personal written statement submitted and retained by the recordkeeper for as long as the objectionable record is retained.
 Should the objectionable record be disclosed, the recordkeeper must also disclose the student’s statement.
 Grades are not covered by this right-to-request amendment.

 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is defined as a person employed by the College, one of the other Claremont Colleges, or the Claremont University Consortium in an administrative, supervisory, academic (including faculty) or support staff position (including Campus Safety and Student Health Center staff); a person or company with whom the College has contracted (such as an attorney, auditor or collection agent); a person serving on the board of trustees; or a person assisting another school official in performing his or her tasks.
+A school official is defined as a person employed by the College, one of the other Claremont Colleges, or The Claremont Colleges Services (TCCS) in an administrative, supervisory, academic (including faculty) or support staff position (including Campus Safety and Student Health Center staff); a person or company with whom the College has contracted (such as an attorney, auditor or collection agent); a person serving on the board of trustees; or a person assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the College discloses education records without consent to officials of another school at which a student has informed the College that they intend to enroll.
 Some scholarship donors will require that students authorize disclosure to them of information pertaining to the student’s academic progress.
 Acceptance of these scholarship funds from such donors will be considered as granting consent to the College to make these disclosures.

 The right to request that the College not disclose directory information.
 At its discretion, Harvey Mudd College may confirm or disclose “directory information” to the general public.
 The College defines “directory information” in accordance with FERPA as follows: